cnopt/dynastywarriors6-reverse-engineering/README.md

 > with each doubling of the value, a new skill is introduced and the 'pool' is  increased, with
 > the horse's random selection of 1-4 abilities now including this new skill.

-With the later abilities, such as `Wind Spirit`, this does make getting a horse with a specific set of abilities quite difficult.
+With the later abilities, such as `Wind Spirit`, this does make getting a horse with a specific set of skills quite difficult.
 Even modifying the memory address in real-time, it took ages for me to go through the values sequentially to find one that included both `Wind Spirit` and `Steel Hoof`.
 Imagine how long it'd take if you were to farm horses legitimately.